Tulail Valley: Demography

+Internet

 Tulail Valley is one of the remotest valleys of Jammu and Kashmir.
 The Valley got cellular connectivity and the internet in December 2020 for the first time.

+Transport

-Tulail Valley is connected by a 200 km paved motorable road which leads from Srinagar through Bandipore, Razdan Pass and Gurez town to Badugam.
+Bandipore-Gurez-Badugam-Dras Highway: Tulail Valley is connected by a 200 km paved motorable road which leads from Srinagar through Bandipore, Razdan Pass and Gurez town to Badugam.
 The road from Tulail Valley and Gurez Valley remains cut off from the Bandipora town for six months every year due to heavy snowfall at Razdan Pass.
 The Valley is also connected with Drass by a motorable road over Kabul Gali pass and Mushkoh Valley.
 However the road is only used by Indian Army.
 No local or a private vehicle is allowed to ply on the road due to its close proximity to the militarised Line of Control.
 Tulail is also connected with main Kashmir valley by hiking trails which lead to Naranag over Satsar Pass and to Sonamarg through Gadsar Lake.